stormid/storm-modal-gallery/README.md

 ModalGallery.init('.js-modal-gallery');
 ```
-aynchronous browser loading (use the .standalone version in the /dist folder)
+or aynchronous browser loading (use the .standalone version in the /dist folder)
 ```
 import Load from 'storm-load';